List of Regular Show characters: Benson Dunwoody

+Benson Dunwoody (voiced by Sam Marin) is a grumpy, austere, no-nonsense but well-meaning middle-aged 5'4" anthropomorphic gumball machine who works as the manager of The Park.
+Usually he is at constant odds with Mordecai and Rigby; he is only occasionally depicted as being at odds with Muscle Man and Hi Five Ghost.
+He tends to yell at his employees when they are slacking off and not working, and frequently threatens to get them fired, although he was never successful.
+His full name is revealed in the episode "The Dome Experiment".

-Despite always being at odds with them, Benson is kind-natured at heart and is ultimately friends with Mordecai and Rigby after calming down a bit in the episode "Benson Be Gone" and the three gain more insight and trust with each other as the series progresses.
-He is skilled at stick hockey and has a strong love for music, proving to be an extremely skilled drummer in the episode "150 Piece Kit".
+Despite being at constant odds with them, Benson becomes more friendly toward Mordecai and Rigby after calming down in the episode "Benson Be Gone" and the three subsequently bond as the series progresses (he especially softens up to Mordecai in particular, as Mordecai exhibits more maturity and a willingness to learn and grow from his mistakes that Rigby severely lacks).
+He is skilled at stick hockey and formerly played the game competitively.
+Benson has a strong love for music, and is revealed to be a former drummer for the band "Hair to the Throne" in the episode "150 Piece Kit": having performed a seemingly impossible drum solo for the band during his youth.

 Benson used to date Audrey, a human woman who lives across from him in his apartment complex.
 It is revealed that they broke up in "The Real Thomas", in which Benson starts to date an undercover Russian spy named Natalia, although she is later eaten by a whale.

 In the episode "Pam I Am", Benson develops feelings for one of the dome scientists named Pam and they go on a 'date'.
 However, Dr. Langer witnesses the 'date' and makes a new rule that forbids the dome staff from dating anyone who works at the park.
 At the end of the episode, it is implied that Benson and Pam will date once the dome is gone.
 During the beginning of the episode "Fries Night", Benson contacts Pam back on earth, to which she revealed that having a "long distance" relationship with Benson because he is now in space is too difficult for her.
 She states that the reason for the break up is that she doesn't know when or if he will ever return to earth again.
 They both agree to become friends even though Benson later gets depressed from yet another break up with a woman he really cared for.

-In the epilogue to "A Regular Epic Final Battle", Benson becomes Mr. Maellard's caretaker for his final days, and Mr. Maellard eventually passes away, leaving behind his possessions as well as the ownership of The Park to Benson, the only person as close to him as Pops, possibly due to his gratitude toward Benson for all his hard work as a steadfast park manager.
-He gets back together with Pam, and they apparently adopt Applesauce as well as a variety of cats.
+In the epilogue to "A Regular Epic Final Battle", Benson becomes Mr. Maellard's caretaker, who eventually leaves behind his possessions as well as the ownership of The Park to Benson: the only person as close to him as Pops, possibly due to his gratitude toward Benson for all his hard work as a steadfast park manager.
+Despite this, a running gag throughout the series features Mr.